Macri vows to win second term after Argentine peso crashes on primary results

 Argentina’s central bank intervened, selling $105 million in the foreign exchange market to defend the peso in the face of the massive sell-off.
 The auction used the bank’s own reserves for the first time since September of last year, traders said.

-Macri, a scion of one of Argentina’s wealthiest families, came to power in 2015 on promises to kick-start Latin America’s third-largest economy via a liberalisation wave.
+Macri, a scion of one of Argentina’s wealthiest families, came to power in 2015 on promises to kick-start Latin America’s third-largest economy via a liberalization wave.

 But the promised recovery has not materialized and Argentina is in recession with inflation at over 55%.